NK-dev-24/landingpage/README.md

 # landingpage
-Practice webpage for practicing lessons from TOP https://www.theodinproject.com/lessons/foundations-landing-page
+## About
+A Landing page for practicing the lessons from TOP This webpage is built using HTML and CSS (These are the things i have learned while building this page)